Frequently Asked Questions

-Innisfail plant (tertiary treatment): The plant includes inlet works with screening and grit removal provided, a folded carousel oxidation ditch bio-reactor process, two separate final circular clarification tanks, UV (ultra violet) for disinfection before discharge.
-Chemical used in the process include liquid alum to assist with the removal of phosphorus and liquid caustic soda for pH correction.
-The plant sludge thickening and dewatering process utilises a combined gravity drainage deck / belt filter press unit.
-Features of this plant include a three storey operations building with a fully equipped lab and operations offices that allow staff to closely monitor the performance of the plant process.
+Innisfail plant (tertiary treatment): This plant includes inlet works with screening and grit removal, a folded carousel oxidation ditch bio-reactor process, two separate final circular clarification tanks and UV (ultra violet) for disinfection before discharge.
+Chemicals used in the process include liquid alum to help with the removal of phosphorus and liquid caustic soda for pH correction.
+The plant sludge thickening and dewatering process uses a combined gravity drainage deck / belt filter press unit.
+Features of this plant include a three-storey operations building with a fully-equipped lab and operations offices where staff can closely monitor plant processes.
 The plant also contains a large odour extraction and treatment facility that eliminates any odour produced from the plant.

 Tully plant (tertiary treatment): The plant includes an inlet structure that contains primary screens, bio reactor oxidation ditch in a circular configuration with an internal final clarification tank and UV used for disinfection before discharge.
 The chemicals used in this process are liquid alum for the removal of phosphorus and powered lime for pH correction.
 The sludge thickening process utilises a belt filter press arrangement.
 Features of this plant include a multi function control room that also monitors the operation and performance of sewerage pumps station network put to mission beach.